 The actual offenses are ever-changing.
 Some of them may be minor, such as shoplifting, while others can be very serious, such as murder.
 The actual penalty for the conviction does not matter when you’re trying to enter the country.

 - Assault causing bodily harm, or with intent to cause harm

 - Assault with intent to cause bodily harm

-- Aggravated Assault.
-“Aggravated felony” is even worse, though these also have a very loose definition, therefore the offences can change over time.
+- “Aggravated felony” is even worse, though these also have a very loose definition, and therefore the offences can change over time.
 However, there is absolutely no relief, and anyone deported or excluded for this reason cannot ever enter the US.

-- Trespass with Intent to Commit a CIMT
+- Trespass with intent to commit a crime involving moral turpitude

 Crimes that Shouldn’t Prevent Entry to the U.S.